scottyschup/ruby-curriculum/language-basics/iteration.md

 (1..10)
 ```

 represents all the numbers from 1 through 10.
+A range with two dots goes up to and includes the second number.
+A range with three dots excludes the seconds number.
+For example, (0..10) goes from 0 to 9, and does not include 10.
 We can iterate over
 ranges just like we iterated over arrays:

 ```ruby